hashicorp/nomad/website/source/docs/internals/token.html.md

 The properties of a token are immutable once created.
 The exception to this is the number of uses, which is decremented on each request.
-Each of these properties enable Vault to do a number of interesting things.
+Each of these properties enable Nomad to do a number of interesting things.

 Each token maintains the source path, or the login path, that was used to create the token.
 This is used to allow source based revocation.
 For example,